potatocubed/BattleconBot/README.md

 * Each of you sends an email to sabattleconbot at gmail doot com.
 The subject line should be your game ID.
 In the body of the email you should put:

-*Required:* "Move:" followed by the move you've chosen.<br /> **OR** "MoveSkip:" followed by the move if you know you're not going to ante.
+*Required:* "Move:" followed by the move you've chosen. **OR** "MoveSkip:" followed by the move if you know you're not going to ante.<br />
 *Optional:* "Active:" followed by "Y" if you're the active player this beat.
 For the purposes of finding out who antes first.

 (If you use both, make sure they're on different lines.)